Guide to Uzbekistan · Central Asia · Silk Road

 Do I need a visa for Uzbekistan? +

-Citizens of the EU, US and many other countries can enter visa-free for up to 30 days.
-The guide includes updated requirements and special cases.
+EU, US and many other citizens can enter visa-free for up to 30 days.
+The guide covers updated requirements and special cases.

 Is Uzbekistan safe to travel? +

 Yes.
 Uzbekistan is one of the safest countries in Central Asia.
-The guide covers safety tips, areas to avoid and how to move around with confidence.
+The guide includes safety tips, areas to avoid and how to move around with confidence.

-Spring (April-May) and autumn (September-October) offer ideal weather.
+Spring (April–May) and autumn (September–October) have ideal weather.
 Summer exceeds 40°C in many cities.
-The guide details what to expect month by month.
+The guide breaks down what to expect month by month.

 How does offline access work? +